 —Traci Sorell (Cherokee Nation), award-winning author of We Are Grateful: Otsaliheliga

-★ “Beyond the mystery, important themes resonate throughout, including cultural identity and what makes a friendship worth keeping.” —Publishers Weekly
+★ “Beyond the mystery, important themes resonate throughout, including cultural identity and what makes a friendship worth keeping.
+Day’s affecting novel also considers historical truths about how Native Americans have been treated throughout U.S. history, particularly underlining family separations.” —Publishers Weekly

 From Amy Reed, Ellen Hopkins, Amber Smith, Sandhya Menon, and more of your favorite YA authors comes an anthology of essays that explore the diverse experiences of injustice, empowerment, and growing up female in America.